pts/minilibc686/README.md

   `test/demo_c_hello_snprintf.c` provides the same functionality, but the program size depends on the C compiler.
 It's always 679 bytes when demo_hello_linux_printf.nasm is compiled with NASM.
-* A hello-world program, using printf(3) (demo_hello_linux_printf.nasm):
+* A hello-world program, using printf(3) (demo_hello_linux_printf.nasm and demo_c_hello.c):
   **1008 bytes**.
 Only the very short main(...) function was written in C, the rest of the code is part of the libc, written in NASM assembly.
 Please note that that `demo_c_hello.c` provides the same functionality, but the program size depends on the C compiler.
-The built-in OpenWatcom C compiler gives 1016 bytes, but GCC 7.5.0 gives 1008 bytes.
-It's always 1008 bytes when demo_hello_linux_printf.nasm is compiled with NASM.
+The executable size usually depends on the compiler version used, but to make the results reproducible, an assembly implementation of main(...) is also included in `demo_c_hello.c` above.
+For the original 1008-byte executable, GCC 7.5.0 was used to compile main(...).

 hello-world size comparison of different libcs: